amatov/InstantaneousFlowTracker/ENVIRONMENT.md

 Some `.m` files (e.g. `createDistanceMatrix.m`) call into compiled MEX files (`.mexw64`, `.mexglx`).
-The precompiled MEX binaries under `binaries/` are Windows/Linux-specific (32-bit `.mexglx` is for a very old Linux/Matlab combination); on a modern platform you will need to recompile the corresponding `.c`/`.cpp` source with `mex` yourself.
+The precompiled MEX binaries under `binaries/` are Windows/Linux-specific; on a modern platform you will need to recompile the corresponding `.c`/`.cpp` source with `mex` yourself.